edmw/wishlist/Documentation/1000-add-reservation-status.md

 - Resign from the idea to have knowledge if a wish has been received:
-  - Usecases like archive an item will possibly break because a user who reserved an item will not be able to edit the reservation after the item has been archived, anymore.
+  - Usecases like archive an item will possibly break because a user who reserved an item will not be able to edit the reservation after the item has been archived.
 - Add a status to the Item entity instead:
   - This has the disadvantage of a possible inconsistent state if an item is marked as received, but is missing a link to a reservation.